 What happens when you are unable to locate your spouse and you want to obtain a divorce?
 When this occurs, things get only worse.
 However, in the state of Georgia, when you are unable to find your spouse, you can get a divorce by serving your spouse through a process called “service by publication.”
 This is because legally sufficient service is required for a divorce case (See O.C.G.A. § 9-11-4).
 However, service can be completed through publication in the newspaper if certain requirements are met.
 It any event, filing a divorce to be served by publication should only be used in the appropriate situation.

 Many people think that a divorce obtained by publication is an “uncontested divorce.”
 However, this is inaccurate.
 Because the divorce is being filed without a signed divorce settlement agreement being reached between the parties, the case is actually a contested divorce.
-Although the majority of divorced served by publication do not actually result in a response from the other party or conflict, the divorce case is not technically an “uncontested divorce.”
+Although the majority of divorce cases served by publication do not actually result in a response from the other party or conflict, the divorce case is not technically an “uncontested divorce.”

 Common Types of Service in a Georgia Divorce Case